NOT UNDER THE LAW BUT UNDER GRACE

 The concept of every saved person having a portion of Christ in him appears to agree with the following verse:

-That in the dispensation of the fulness of times he might gather together in one all things in Christ, both which are in heaven, and which are on earth; even in him: (Ephesians 1:10)
+that in the dispensation of the fullness of the times He might gather together in one all things in Christ, both which are in heaven and which are on earth—in Him.
+(Ephesians 1:10)

 In due time, all that is redeemed will be in Christ and Christ in the redeemed until God is All in all.